Updated April 24, 2023

 The best way to assess the nature of the work environment is to look at the brochures, websites, and employees you may know there.

 There is a fundamental reason why adhering to the dress code makes sense for the organization and the employee.
-It fosters team, spirit, and productivity.
-Most companies except perhaps small consulting or content production companies these days rely on individual talent.
-IT, Software, logistics, marketing, music production, insurance, banking or any other verticals depend on teamwork.
-If non-adherence to the dress code impacts the bottom line, why go for it?
+It fosters team spirit and productivity.
+Most companies, except perhaps small consulting or content production companies these days, rely on individual talent.
+IT, Software, logistics, marketing, music production, insurance, banking, or any other verticals depend on teamwork.
+Why go for it if non-adherence to the dress code impacts the bottom line?

 Wear the role

-Just as in a drama or a movie, imagine that you are performing a role.
-You may be a marketing executive, administration manager, finance manager and you need to slip into it while you are on the job.
+Just as in a drama or a movie, imagine you performing a role.
+You may be a marketing executive, administration manager, or finance manager, and you need to slip into it while you are on the job.
 An executive should not appear like a blue-collar worker or dress shabbily.

-According to new research, how to dress better has an impact on how your co-workers perceive you, your confidence levels, and your capability to think abstractly.
+According to new research, how to dress better impacts how your co-workers perceive you, your confidence levels, and your capability to think abstractly.

-In a study done in Yale in 2014 which involved a group of people in mock buying and selling negotiations, those dressed in suits amassed $2.1mn while poorly dressed ones only earned $6,80,000 while average dressed ones earned $1.58 mn.
+In a study done at Yale in 2014 which involved a group of people in mock buying and selling negotiations, those dressed in suits amassed $2.1mn while poorly dressed ones only earned $6,80,000 while average dressed ones earned $1.58 mn.

 The dressing is not about clothes alone

-According to Jeff Haden, confirming stereotypes of a particular role or function would help in being accepted by the peers and making a good impression- that includes hair grooming, posture, hairstyle, manners and so on.
-The success lies in observing others in the same role and conforming to it.
-Therefore, take a close look at how your peers and boss dress and decide on your clothing style.
+According to Jeff Haden, confirming stereotypes of a particular role or function would help in being accepted by peers and making a good impression- that includes hair grooming, posture, hairstyle, manners, and so on.
+Success lies in observing others in the same role and conforming to it.
+Therefore, closely examine how your peers and boss dress and decide on your clothing style.

 Personal hygiene is also important.
-In some offices, people wearing foul-smelling socks end up being ridiculed or sidelined.
+In some offices, people wearing foul-smelling socks are ridiculed or sidelined.